Training Language Models to Explain Their Own Computations: Generalization Across Tasks

 \paragraph{Training Data.} We use the CounterFact dataset~\citep{meng2022locating} as a source of counterfactual input pairs $x,x'$, which consists of a corpus of factual subject--relation--object sentences like \textit{Paris (subject) is the capital of (relation) France (object)}.
 We prompt the model with the subject and relation and ask the model to predict the object .
 We then identify a counterfactual sentence $x'$ with the same relation but differing subject and object (\textit{Rome is the capital of}) and measure whether the most likely LM prediction changes (e.g.~to \textit{Italy}).
 We perform sampling to ensure an even split between changed and unchanged predictions, at each token position and layer chunk.
 See~\Cref{app:training_data:activation_patching} for details.

-\paragraph{Baselines.} To measure the effect of fine-tuning, we prompt the pre-trained Qwen3-8B and Llama-3.1-8B models (without any explanation training) to generate explanations of the form described in~\Cref{sec:methods:activation_patching}.
-The full prompts for zero-shot activation patching can be found in~\Cref{app:untrained_prompts:activation_patching}.
-This is the analogous setting to the SelfIE baseline for feature description.

-\paragraph{Metrics.} Recall from~\Cref{sec:methods:activation_patching} that the explainer output typically includes two parts: whether the target output would changed under intervention (\textit{changes} / \textit{remains unchanged}), and the content of the change (\textit{to France}).
-Based on this, we report three different types of metrics: \begin{enumerate} \item Has-Changed F1: Measures correctness of the first part of the explainer's prediction, of whether the target's output would change under intervention.
-We report the Macro F1 scores over the ``changed'' and ``unchanged'' classes. \item Content Match: Measures correctness of the second part of the explainer's prediction, of whether the explainer correctly predicts the \textit{content} of target model's prediction under intervention. \item Exact Match: Exact match accuracy between generated explanation and ground-truth explanation.
-Requires the explainer to correctly predict both parts. \end{enumerate}

 \paragraph{Results} for activation patching can be found in~\Cref{tab:act_patch_results}.
-We see that the privileged access hypothesis is supported: Llama-3.1-8B is best at explaining Llama-3.1-8B, while Qwen3-8B is best at explaining Qwen3-8B.
+The privileged access hypothesis is supported: Qwen3-8B is best at explaining Qwen3-8B.
 All trained explainers perform better than their untrained versions, which generally guess the has-changed value randomly.
+We also include a set of ablation experiments in~\Cref{app:activation_patching:ablation_analysis} to isolate which input component(s) the explainer learned to condition on.